Geometric quantum discord of an arbitrary two-qudit state: the exact value and general upper bounds: Upper and lower bounds

 \section{Upper and lower bounds}

-In this Section, based on the new result of Theorem 1, we introduce the general upper and lower bounds valid for any two-qudit state, also, specify them for a pure two-qudit state and a separable two-qudit state.
+In this Section, based on the new result of Theorem 1, we introduce the general upper and lower bounds valid for an arbitrary two-qudit state, also, specify the upper bound in case of a separable two-qudit state.

 \begin{theorem} For an arbitrary two-qudit state $\rho,$ pure or mixed, on $\mathcal{H} _{d_{1}}\otimes\mathcal{H}_{d_{2}},$ $d_{1},d_{2}\geq2,$ its geometric quantum discord admits the following new upper bounds